Finkelstein Test

 • This is the cause of the give to additional stress on the extensor tendons of the thumb.

-• Then the therapist instructs the patient for doing actively /active assistive flexes of the thumb maximally & wraps the fingers over the thumb & makes a fist.
+• Then the therapist instructs the patient to do active/active assistive flexes of the thumb maximally & wrap the fingers over the thumb & make a fist.

-• The patient is then ulnarly deviates from the wrist joint which is stretch the muscles of the 1st extensor tendon compartment.
+• The patient then ulnarly deviates from the wrist joint which stretches the muscles of the 1st extensor tendon compartment.

 • This test is positive if the patient is complaining of pain over the 1st extensor muscle compartment of the wrist joint.